 “Investing in a diverse workforce will continue to position RBC for success, thanks to the diversity of thought, ideas and innovation that is naturally derived.
 We believe diversity and inclusion is an engine for innovation and economic resilience, supporting better workplaces and communities.”

-Kelly Pereira, Chief Human Resources Officer
+Kelly Bradley, Chief Human Resources Officer

 How RBC is Advancing Diversity